BarakAharoni/SecurityArticles/Shellcode-Analysis.md

 ## Dependencies
 Shellcodes have some dependencies that may make it a little bit harder to write them.

 1. Length - Because shellcode exploits a specific vulnerability in the memory, the sequence needs to be efficient as possible.
 It means the attacker has to suit its length to the buffer's size, so all of the instructions will run in memory space.
 If the shellcode's length will be larger than the buffer's size, there may be certain results like a program crash or even exploitation (like buffer overflow).
-2. Unallowed characters - When characters like `'\r'`, `'\n'`, `0x00`, etc. appear in the shellcode, the code that is supposed to run will terminate and not be finished. # why?
+2. Unallowed characters - When characters like `'\r'`, `'\n'`, `0x00`, etc. appear in the shellcode, the code that is supposed to run will terminate and not be finished.
 For example, when 'Null Bytes' ( like `0x00` value) are being read, the CPU recognized it as the end of the string (Null Terminator).

-## Unix Shellcodes
+# Unix Shellcodes
 The Unix operation system provides direct access to communicate and manage the Kernel - with the instruction `int 0x80`.
 Therefore, when a System Call follows with that instruction will set, the shellcode will be given the ability to execute with high privileges without a special effort from the attacker.

-## Windows Shellcodes
+# Windows Shellcodes
 In Windows-based operation systems, creating a shellcode could be a little harder, due to memory protection mechanisms such as ASLR (Address Space Layout Randomization).

-Finding API function's addresses in memory
+## Finding API function's addresses in memory
 Most of the time, the shellcode is injected into a running process, therefore it doesn't have any prior knowledge about the memory state, and so about API function's addresses.
 Conclusion: it can't be based on static addresses.

 Therefore, a shellcode is unable to use instruction as `Call CreateProcessA` or `jmp sub_40100000`, and must be running independently from its location to find the wanted API function and resolve the address manually.
 In other words, to find the DLL it wants to use regardless of addresses but based on the structure of the objects in the memory.
 That is also the reason it is called - Position Independent Code (PIC).

 For example, to call to `GetProcAddress`, the shellcode needs to find the address of `Kernel32.dll` DLL.

 So how can it be done?